 Low back pain is an increasingly common problem and, quite often, the pain is stimulated by tightness and/or a lack of flexibility in the hamstrings.
 Tight hamstrings pull down on your pelvic and create pressure on the low back.
 When your muscles have the ability to stretch, it reduces the tension your muscles put on the bones and joints they tie in to.

 Just as flexibility can play a role in reducing pain, it also can help reduce your risk of injury.
 Think about stretching a rubber band over a corner compared to trying to stretch a sheet of paper over that same corner.
 The paper would probably rip.
 Now consider those examples as your muscles.
 Tight muscles will reduce your range of motion.
 A limited range of motion puts your muscles, tendons, and ligaments at a higher risk of injury.

-Your muscle tissue is highly vascular, meaning that is has a high concentration of vessels that carry blood through your body.
-When the muscle tissue is tight, or contracted, the blood has trouble transporting oxygen and nutrients to where they need to be.
+Your muscle tissue is highly vascular, meaning that it has a high concentration of vessels that carry blood through your body.
+When the muscle tissue is tight or contracted, the blood has trouble transporting oxygen and nutrients to where they need to be.
 Increased overall flexibility encourages better circulation, but stretching, in and of itself, can also increase circulation by stimulating the blood movement to the muscle and joints.

 Why You Should Work On Flexibility

 Your flexibility is one of the first bodily abilities that deteriorates as you age.
 That means that in order to simply maintain (not even improve) your flexibility, you have to constantly be working on it.
 In order to reap the benefits it has to offer, from pain reduction to reduced risk of injury, flexibility has to be an integral part of your regular fitness training routine.

 Not sure where to start?
 Check out the Whole Intent Strength and Flexibility package and start stretching today.